 As many UTS graduates aspire to work in fields where competence with numbers, and communication which involves numbers is critical, it is important that this capacity is developed.
 Some academics require students to read the numbers of a worked example aloud.

 Some students will describe groupwork as the best learning experience in the subject, while others in the same class will describe it as the worst.
 Group activities and assessment tasks provide some of the best opportunities for students to benefit from the diversity of their group, however, to ensure that all students in class benefit from their groupwork experiences – not just those who had a “good group” - requires careful planning, in group formation, the design of the group task, and in approaches to assessment.
 More information on managing effective groupwork.

-There may be situations and particular students who require additional assistance beyond the lecture/classroom situation due to their specific needs.
-UTS Equity and Diversity has details of policies and programs which are relevant to these students.
+There may be situations and particular students who require additional assistance beyond the lecture/classroom situation.
+UTS Equity and Diversity has details of relevant policies and programs.

 For example the UTS library provides an Alternative Formats Service for students with visual disabilities, HELPS provides services for students who need help with English language, UTS student health provides a counselling service.

-- UTS Information for students with special needs
+- UTS Accessibility Information for students with access needs

 - UTS Jumbunna house of Indigenous Learning Support Services for indigenous Students